JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/codegptplus_v2.md

 ## Connect your CodeGPT Plus account

-- Open VSCode, select `CodeGPT Plus` as the provider, and click on `Connect`.
+- Open VSCode, select `CodeGPT Plus` as the provider, and click on `Connect`
 - A new message will open, requesting authorization to connect with your CodeGPT account.
-If you don't have one, you can create one by clicking on "New."
+If you don't have one, you can create one by clicking on "New"
 - The browser will open and display the message `Connection success`.
 Close the tab and return to VSCode
-- If you connect successfully, the connection icon must change.
+- If you connect successfully, the connection icon must change
 - Now you can use the chat

 <table>